 Environment Recycling & Waste How to Recycle Moving Boxes: Cardboard, Plastic, and Wooden Crates By Lauren Murphy Lauren Murphy Writer Western Washington University Lauren Murphy is a writer and environmentalist based in the Pacific Northwest.
 She holds a degree in Environmental Sciences from Western Washington University.
-Learn about our editorial process Published October 28, 2021 Lordn / Getty Images Share Twitter Pinterest Email Environment Plastics Zero Waste In This Article Expand Cardboard Boxes Plastic Bins Wooden Crates Ways to Reuse Moving Boxes Most moving boxes are recyclable, but it all depends on what the boxes are made of and what they contain.
+Learn about our editorial process Updated September 30, 2022 Fact checked by Olivia Young Fact checked by Olivia Young Twitter Ohio University Olivia Young is a writer, fact checker, and green living expert passionate about tiny living, climate advocacy, and all things nature.
+She holds a degree in Journalism from Ohio University.
+Learn about our fact checking process Share Twitter Pinterest Email Lordn / Getty Images Environment Plastics Zero Waste In This Article Expand Cardboard Boxes Plastic Bins Wooden Crates Ways to Reuse Moving Boxes Most moving boxes are recyclable, but it all depends on what the boxes are made of and what they contain.
 Clean (as in dry and not covered in food waste) cardboard moving boxes are recyclable as long as they don’t have a plastic film on the inside.
-Plastic and wood boxes are also recyclable.
+Plastic and wooden boxes can also be recycled, but not as easily.
 When materials are mixed, like when cardboard moving boxes contain a thin protective layer of plastic on the inside, things can get complicated.
+Here's what to do with your used moving boxes based on their materials.
 Do I Need to Remove Packing Tape Before Recycling Moving Boxes?
 Written and ink labels are fine, but most packing tape is not recyclable.
 Whether or not your local recycling facility can handle removing tape from the recycling stream varies.
 Typically, you don’t need to remove tape from your cardboard box before recycling it as the recycling machinery will filter it out.
 But it’s best to check with your recycler to be completely sure.
 Wishcycling is never a good idea.
-How to Recycle Cardboard Boxes Most commonly, moving boxes are made from corrugated cardboard, which is a strong and durable material made up of multiple layers of cardboard.
-They’re strong, durable, and can easily be recycled after use.
+How to Recycle Cardboard Boxes Most commonly, moving boxes are made from corrugated cardboard, which is made up of multiple layers.
+Not only is it strong and durable, this type of cardboard can be recycled after use.
 Most municipal curbside pickup recycling programs in the United States accept cardboard boxes.
 In the recycling process, the fibers of corrugated cardboard are separated and bleached through a technique called re-pulping.
 Once it's broken down to its raw fibers, the material can be made into new products, including more moving boxes.
-While many recyclers don’t require you to remove packing tape from your boxes before tossing them in the bin, most will require you to break down each box before they pick them up.
-Breaking down the boxes makes the material less bulky, so they can handle them easier and fit more recyclables on their truck.
+Often, recyclers don’t require you to remove packing tape from your boxes before tossing them in the bin, but many will require you to break down each box before they pick them up.
+Breaking down the boxes makes the material less bulky, so they can handle them more easily and fit more recyclables on their trucks.
 If you don’t have curbside pickup recycling in your city, call your local municipal waste company to determine your next steps.
 There are various recycling companies across the country that accept cardboard as long as it’s clean and dry.
-Wet cardboard can weigh down recyclables and gum up machinery, so most recyclers do not accept it.
+Wet cardboard can weigh down recyclables and gum up machinery, so many recyclers do not accept it.
 Some cardboard boxes, especially ones designed to hold food or other organic materials, contain a thin layer of polyethylene plastic underneath the cardboard.
 You’ve likely seen this combination in takeout boxes and disposable coffee cups.
 The plastic and cardboard are difficult to separate, rendering these products unrecyclable.
-How to Recycle Plastic Bins Placing your things in plastic bins is a great way to move them from point A to point B. If the bins you’re using are entirely made of plastic, they are recyclable.
-A majority of curbside pickup recycling programs will accept them.
-Contact your local recycling program to be sure.
+How to Recycle Plastic Bins Placing your things in plastic bins is a great way to move them from point A to point B. Because plastic storage bins are typically made from polypropylene (plastic #5), a particularly durable and heat-resistant type of plastic, they can be difficult to recycle.
+Contact your local recycling program to see whether it accepts them.
+Even if it does have the resources to recycle #5 plastics, these totes might be too large to fit on the truck.
 Plastic bins must be clean and dry before recycling.
 Waste and moisture could weigh them down and prevent them from being properly sorted and recycled.
 Can You Recycle Wooden Crates?
 Although wooden crates are natural, most curbside pickup recycling programs don’t accept them.
 The good news is that wooden crates are very durable and dynamic, so you can easily reuse them.
 If you cannot reuse or pass on your wooden crates, you can break them down into individual wood pieces and take them to an appropriate disposal site.
-Search online to see if there is a wood recycler near you.
+Search a website like Earth911 to see if there is a wood recycler near you.
 And more often than not, your local reuse store will take the wood off your hands.
 Ways to Reuse Moving Boxes Whether your moving boxes are made from cardboard, plastic, wood, or foam, you can reuse them.
 Reusing your boxes until you can’t anymore is a much more eco-friendly option than recycling or tossing them immediately after use.
 Pass on your boxes to friends, family members, or neighbors who are on the move.
 Consider reaching out to local residents through social media—that way, people can use your boxes instead of buying brand new ones.